FarronF/limerick-council-meetings/meetings/2024/02/19-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 15th January 2024.md

 ***cleaned at least once a week.***

-**REPLY**: A large road sweeper services Newenham Street, Davis Street and O’Connell Avenue every--- 4
+**REPLY**: A large road sweeper services Newenham Street, Davis Street and O’Connell Avenue every
+---
+4

 morning.
 Litter bins on these streets are emptied on a daily basis.
 A staff member is assigned